MrDamiAde/Active-Directory/README.md

 ### Step 2.
-Automating User Creation with PowerShell
+Automating Active Directory User Creation with PowerShell

-I used the below powershell script that reads the CSV file created above and use that data to create accounts on Active Directory:
+I used the below Powershell script that reads the dummy CSV file created previously and uses that data to create accounts on Active Directory:

 ```Powershell